Why MAC Exists

 Less noise.
 Fewer junk names.
 More emphasis on market context, clean setups, and post-trade review.

-What MAC Terminal is built to do
+What Market Action Center is built to do

-MAC Terminal is not a brokerage and it is not trying to be a generic data firehose.
+Market Action Center is not a brokerage and it is not trying to be a generic data firehose.
 It is meant to help traders move through the session in a disciplined order: read the tape, find clean setups, size risk, act when conditions line up, and review what happened afterward.

 What makes it different